buildpacks/spec/buildpack.md

 ### Process

 **GIVEN:**
-- An ordered list of buildpack groups resolved into buildpack implementations as described in the [Distribution Specification](distribution.md) and
+- An ordered list of buildpack groups resolved into buildpack implementations as described in [Order Resolution](#order-resolution) and
 - A directory containing application source code,

 For each buildpack in each group in order, the lifecycle MUST execute `/bin/detect`.